“Non, je ne regrette rien,” Edith Piaf famously sang.

 I wouldn’t go that far.

-We must stand behind our decisions, and accept that we are human, fallible, and not alone.
+We must stand behind our decisions, and accept that we are human, fallible, and that we’re never alone.
 Sometimes things work out the way they were planned, and quite often they do not.
 On occasion we get more than we bargained for, or less than we expected.

 What I am saying is that we should cut ourselves some slack.
 Instead of beating ourselves up over something we had little or no influence over, we should look deeper.